This refreshingly fruity Classic Red Spiced Spanish Sangria is made with spiced red wine, fresh fruit slices, juice and alcohol spirits.

 Cedar Creek Winery keeps this varietal in stock all year.

-The other wine we love to use for Sangria is Cedar Creek Winery’s Cedarburg Spice.
+The other wine we love to use for this Spanish sangria is Cedar Creek Winery’s Cedarburg Spice.
 It offers hints of holiday spice and cinnamon, quite reminiscent of our Spanish travels.

 RELATED: Midwestern Rhubarb Margarita Recipe

-Or you could use a clear, glass pitcher, to allow your guests to see all the beautiful fruit and ingredients that make up your spiced red Sangria.
-Your choice.
+Or you could use a clear, glass pitcher, to allow your guests to see all the beautiful fruit and ingredients that make up your Spiced Red Spanish Sangria–your choice.

 PSST I found this the last time I was at Cedar Creek Winery.